 Supplementation with 2000 mg of inositol daily for 12 weeks has been shown to restore periods in women who lost their menstrual cycle as a result of PCOS.[ix]

 Even in low doses (200 mg daily) inositol has been shown to significantly improve ovulation in PCOS diagnosed women.[x]

-Regulates high blood sugar and high blood pressure
+May help to maintain healthy blood sugar and blood pressure

 Our bodies produce insulin as a response to sugar in the blood.
 Insulin’s job is to facilitate the breakdown of sugar, as part of a big biochemical pathway.
 Insulin resistance means that our bodies are resistant to the effect of insulin, resulting in high blood sugar.[xi]
 This can prompt the body to create more insulin in response, creating an effect called high blood insulin.

 Inositol is part of the big biochemical pathway that breaks down sugar (glucose).
 It is produced naturally and is broken down into two molecules: P-IPG and A-IPG.
 These two have a love-hate relationship that helps to regulate the breakdown of sugar and other bodily functions.[xii]

 Inositol supplementation appears to regulate the ratio of P-IPG and A-IPG and helps to restore normality in otherwise dysfunctional P-IPG and A-IPG relationships, thereby lowering high blood sugar.[xiii]

 High blood sugar, high blood pressure and even diabetes-related misuse of glucose have been shown to be treatable with moderate doses of inositol supplements.[xiv]